chr1sbest/blog.chrisbest/public/articles/psychology/sleep-tips.md

 -----
 "Your bed is a sanctuary for sleep, and sleep only.. and sex."
 I distinctly remember the laughter in the lecture hall when Dr. Allison Harvey added the caveat.
 The additional advice of having sex in your beds isn't to benefit your sleep, it is moreso that it "isn't reasonable to ask adults to not have sex in their beds."

 Forget the sex caveat -- more importantly, the key idea is to avoid associating your bed with any stimulating activity.
 The power of association is often underestimated.
-I've found that people that come to me asking for help with their sleep often play video games in bed, use their laptops in bed, or have overly-aggressive pillow fights.
+I've found that people who come to me asking for help with their sleep often play video games in bed, use their laptops in bed, or have overly-aggressive pillow fights.
 If these activities become a habit, your mind will start to associate your place of sleep with the stimulation and this will make it harder for your mind to relax and ultimately fall asleep.

 **2) Worry Cycle**
 -----